IB Chemistry R3.1 R3.1.1

 A conjugate acid-base pair is two species that differ by exactly one proton.
 In any acid-base reaction, there are always two conjugate pairs on opposite sides of the equation.

-1. Identify which reactant loses H⁺ (that's the acid) and which gains H⁺ (that's the base).
+1. Identify which reactant loses H⁺ (the acid) and which gains H⁺ (the base).

 4. Pair them up: Acid ↔ Conjugate Base, Base ↔ Conjugate Acid.